-11. If this was a survey and you have observations to submit, click on Add a Firefly Observation.
+11. If this was a survey and you have observations to submit, click on Add Observation.

 - 12. Upload up to three photos of the species you documented.
-We suggest that one photo be a dorsal shot with a good view of the pronotum and scutellum and that another photo capture the underside of the firefly, including its abdominal segments and hind coxae.
+One photo should be a dorsal shot with a good view of the pronotum (head shield) and scutellum and another should show the underside of the firefly, including its abdominal segments and hind coxae.
 The third photo may be a day-time habitat photo or a long-exposure image that captures aspects of the firefly's flash pattern. - 13.
 Under Observation Type, select either Flashing or Non-Flashing.
 This is not about whether the firefly you observed is capable of flashing, but rather whether you were able to record flash pattern details.
-For example, you might select non-flashing if you found a flashing firefly but were not able to measure or record details of flash behavior. - 14.
+For example, you might select non-flashing if you found a flashing firefly but were unable to measure or record details of flash behavior. - 14.
 Identify your firefly to the best of your knowledge by making selections in the Genus and Species fields.
 If you are unsure of the species or the genus and species, you can select unknown.
 It is okay to be imprecise or to be wrong, as Firefly Atlas verifiers will confirm identifications and correct them if need be.
-Note that Genus and Species may be different from Target species genus and Target species species. - 15.
+Note that Genus and Species may be different from Target species genus and Target species. - 15.
 Indicate the approximate number of individuals of this species that you saw during your survey, selecting between 1, 2-10, 11-50, and 50+. - 16.
 Enter Observation Notes.
-This will include pieces of information that don't fit within the responses to other questions, and might include things like body length, particular microhabitats, the sex of the firefly photographed, and details that led you the Genus and Species that you selected. - 17.
-If you collected one or more specimens (with all necessary permits and permissions from land managers), enter the Specimen Voucher Numbers so that the physical specimens can be linked to the observation. - 18.
-Enter Flash Pattern Observation Details, including First Flash Time, Last Flash Time, Temperature at First Flash, Temperature at Last Flash, Number of flashes in flash pattern, Flash Color, Flash Pattern Period, Flash Duration, Flash Interval, Male Height Zone, Flash Location, Male Flash Behavior, and Female Flash Behavior.
+This will include pieces of information that don't fit within the responses to other questions, and might include things like body length, particular microhabitats, the sex of the firefly photographed, and details that led you to the Genus and Species that you selected. - 17.
+If you collected one or more specimens (with all necessary permits and permissions from land managers), enter the Specimen Voucher Numbers so that the physical specimens can be linked to the observation.

+18. Enter Flash Pattern Observation Details, including First Flash Time, Last Flash Time, Temperature at First Flash, Temperature at Last Flash, Number of flashes in flash pattern, Flash Color, Flash Pattern Period, Flash Duration, Flash Interval, Male Height Zone, Flash Location, Male Flash Behavior, and Female Flash Behavior.
 While all these fields are required, you can enter "Did not measure" or "Did not observe" if you do not have data to submit for those fields.
+You can review flash pattern terminology using the diagrams on the back of the data sheet.